SM451Modding/ProjectLightSouls/README.md

 First bonfire has been moved back to just before the first dragon encounter

+Death planes near Taurus Tower which were broken in vanilla have been repaired

 Undead Male Merchant has been moved to the Taurus Tower

 Dragon bridge underside has new hallway and wood support bridge

 Church has less hollow spam

+## Great Hollow

+Removed out of bounds basilisks that die on map load

+## Painted World

+Fixed high collision on roof rafters

 ## Lost Izalith